 Since you will be sending the självrättelse via physical mail, you will need to download, print, and fill in the K4.
 When reporting crypto you want to fill out section D. Övriga värdeppaper, andra tillgångar (kapitalplaceringar t.ex. råvaror, kryptovalutor) m.m.
 You can download the K4 from Skatteverket’s website.

 The second step is a lot easier and requires you to sum up the totals for each category for the relevant years.
 To make life easier, download and fill in this form.
-If you are using Divly, this form will be included in the tax report download.

 The form only requires you to sum up the totals for the amounts you are amending.
 You do not need to “redo” the entire declaration.
 Make sure to provide the totals in SEK.
 Here are few sections that may need amending depending on your scenario: